 A common pain point in manuscripts is that it’s too wordy.
 It’s important to keep check on this scenario and encourage clear, concise and effective text where possible.
 Too many words can be distracting for the reader, which at best could cause them to lose interest and at worst could lead to them misinterpreting the research.

-If you’re interested in learning more about common flaws and how to address them in your peer review, sign up for our Publons Academy.
-This is a free on-demand course that teaches you how to master the core competencies of peer reviewing, and to connect with editors at elite journals.
+If you’re interested in learning more about common flaws and how to address them in peer review, sign up for our Publons Academy.
+You'll gain practical experience with this free, on-demand course by writing real reviews with one-to-one support for your mentor.
+After completion, you'll also be put in front of editors at elite journals in your field.

 Want to learn more?
 See our 12 step guide about reviewing a manuscript critically.